Please Don't Go (Joel Adams song)

 "Please Don't Go" is a 2015 song by an Australian singer songwriter Joel Adams.
 The song was released on 2 November 2015 and has peaked at number 55 in Australia.
 This is Joel Adams' debut single.
 The song charted all over the world, proving especially successful in Sweden where it peaked at #6 and Norway at #11.

-“Please Don’t Go” is the theme song of 2019 Brat series Zoe Valentine.
+"Please Don't Go" is the theme song of the 2019 Brat series Zoe Valentine.

 Background

 In an interview with Girl.com.au, Joel said; "I wrote the song 4 years ago when I was fifteen at school.
 I remember it was performance week and each student had to write an original song and sing it for the class, but I had totally forgotten.
 So, I grabbed a guitar, sat down on some stairs about an hour before it was my go and just started frantically strumming chords and came up with all the melodies in about 12 minutes and then went in a few minutes later and pretty much winged it!
 I ended up finishing the song after that night and kind of kept it in my pocket until the right time came to jump in the studio and produce it."